Links2004/x6100-armbian/README.md

 # VNC

-after armbian init setup, a VNC server will be running on port 5900 powerd by lightdm.
+after armbian init setup, a VNC server will be running on port 5900 powered by lightdm.

 Note:
 the bad build in WiFi Antenna can make a VNC connection Instable very fast.